AMAAAAA/RHL-Google-Hackathon/README.md

 We linked Goole big qurey with looker studio.
 Finding trend and insights by playing around with the dashboard, doing hypothesis tests and machine learning analysis using Google Colab.
 All the find-outs are presented on the PPT along with suggestions.

-(The zip file of PowerPoint is the final report, all codes are in jupyter file but not well structured)
+(The pptx file is the final report, all codes are in jupyter file but not well structured)